inspr/core-legacy/docs/multibrokers.md

 1. First thing you have to do is install the broker on you cluster.
 For Kafka this can be done simply by following this tutorial: https://bitnami.com/stack/kafka/helm.

-2. Next you need to configure your Insprd Instance, this is done through a command that receives the specific broker you want to install and the required configuration of your broker's instance, which may differ from broker to broker.
+2. Next you need to configure your Insprd Instance.
+This is done through a command that receives the specific broker you want to install and the required configuration of your broker's instance, which may differ from broker to broker.

-   1. For Kafka the configurations you'll need to attain from your deployment are:
+   1. For Kafka the configurations you'll need to attain from your Kafka deployment are:

       - Address of Kafka's bootstrap servers
       - The auto offset reset configuration

    2. With these informations you can proceed by creating the configuration file to send Insprd.
-This file will require two more pieces of information, the image for that broker's sidecar, which Inspr provides to you and the address you want that sidecar to be deployed at.
-The address by default should be "http://localhost" which just indicates that that deploy should happen on the same container as the other pieces of your dApp.
+This file will require two more pieces of information:

+      - the image for that broker's sidecar, which Inspr provides to you
+      - the address you want that sidecar to be deployed at.

+   The address by default should be `http://localhost` which just indicates that that deploy should happen on the same container as the other pieces of your dApp.
       If you followed the Helm installation for Kafka suggested above, the file you need should be exactly like this:

-      *kafkaConfig.yaml*:
+      `kafkaConfig.yaml`:

       ```yaml
       bootstrapServers: kafka.default.svc:9092